azuline/repertoire/docs/hacking/backend/database.rst

 Database
 ========

-We use SQLite as our database.
+We use SQLite for our database.

 Migrations
 ----------